davidolivefarga/everybody-codes-2024/quest_02/README.md

 ### 🎯 Objective

-Again we're also given a list of unique words and a list of sentence, but this time the sentences form a grid.
+Again we're also given a list of unique words and a list of sentences, but this time the sentences form a grid.

 Example: